Events

 Cruel and Not Unusual: Can America’s Prisons and Jails Change, and, If So, How?

-The Prison and Jail Innovation Lab is hosting a symposium that will bring together the country’s leading experts on prison and jail conditions to reflect on some of the most critical and challenging issues in our field.
-We will discuss what can be done to address the seemingly intractable horrific conditions in certain correctional systems, and debate whether meaningful reform of America’s prisons and jails is truly possible.
+The Prison and Jail Innovation Lab hosted a symposium that brought together the country’s leading experts on prison and jail conditions to reflect on some of the most critical and challenging issues in our field.
+We discussed what can be done to address the seemingly intractable horrific conditions in certain correctional systems, and debated whether meaningful reform of America’s prisons and jails is truly possible.

-Speakers and audience participants will include people with lived experience; journalists; litigators; oversight practitioners; advocates; corrections officials; academics; and more.
+Speakers and audience participants included people with lived experience; journalists; litigators; oversight practitioners; advocates; corrections officials; academics; and more.

 Program: https://pjil.lbj.utexas.edu/cruel-and-not-unusual-conference-program